-The fun begins with Sylvan’s Engineering programs in the Greenville, New Bern and Washington region.
-Your child will have a blast diving into a new hands-on project each week, like designing, testing and redesigning machines and bridges using LEGO® bricks or K’NEX® pieces.
+Our Engineering programs in the Greenville, New Bern and Washington region are designed for big time fun!
+Your son or daughter can expect to complete a different hands-on project each week, including designing, testing and tweaking bridges and machines using K’NEX® pieces or LEGO® bricks.
 Watch your child’s creativity soar as he or she constructs these complex creations with a partner and challenges other teams to friendly games and competitions.
-It’s an innovative way for your child to think and problem-solve just like an engineer while developing crucial 21st century skills along the way!
+It’s a novel way for your son or daughter to develop critical 21st century skills while solving problems just like an engineer!

-Beyond being big on fun, our Engineering programs in the Greenville, New Bern and Washington region are also designed to equip your child with valuable STEM (science, technology, engineering and math) abilities.
-Through creative activities, immersive learning and group collaboration, your child will build valuable problem solving and critical thinking competencies that can make a lasting impact both academically and personally!▼
+In addition to offering big-time fun and excitement, Sylvan’s Engineering programs in the Greenville, New Bern and Washington region also provide your child with opportunities to learn important STEM (science, technology, engineering and math) competencies.
+Through a combination of hands-on learning, teamwork and creative projects, your child will develop valuable critical thinking and problem solving abilities that can make a positive difference in school and beyond!▼

-Here’s what our Engineering programs in the Greenville, New Bern and Washington region include:
+Our Engineering courses in the Greenville, New Bern and Washington region feature:

 - Hands-on projects, from building machines with LEGO® bricks to constructing complex bridge types with K’NEX® pieces.

 - A STEM-focused curriculum that will equip your child with critical 21st century skills.